avishayil/jupyter-ecs-service/README.md

 ## Security

 - You should configure the admin user temporary password on the `config.yaml` file.
+- Authentication to the Jupyter hub is done by AWS Cognito user pool.
+When a user is logging in to the system, a user directory is automatically created for him.
 - Jupyter `Shutdown on logout` is activated, To make sure that ghost processes are closed.
 - ECS containers are running in non-privileged mode, according to the docker best practices.
 - During the deployment time, the cdk stack will try to determine your public ip address automatically using `checkip.amazonaws.com`.